broadinstitute/gatk/README.md

 * Git 2.5

-* The [git-lfs plugin](https://git-lfs.github.com/).
+* [git-lfs](https://git-lfs.github.com/) 1.0.2 is needed to to download large files for the complete test suite.
 Run `git lfs init` after installing, followed by `git lfs pull` to download the large files.
-We recommend v0.6.0 but newer versions may also work.
+(The download is ~500 MB)

 ##Installation